ipld/ipld/schemas/authoring-guide.md

 The `representation` strategy for Structs is `map` by default, so may be omitted.
 Additional representation strategies See [Representations of IPLD Schema Kinds](./representations.md) for more details on these representation strategies.

-Field representation options are presented in parens when present and representations requiring additional general options is presented in a separate `representation` block enclosed by `{`, `}`.
-For example, a Struct laden with both field representation options and general representation options:
+Field representation parameters are presented in parens when present and representations requiring additional general parameters is presented in a separate `representation` block enclosed by `{`, `}`.
+For example, a Struct laden with both field representation parameters and general representation parameters:

 ```ipldsch
 type Foo struct {